NoahRJohnson/Stat_Inference_hw2/README.md

 # Stat_Inference_hw2
-Solving exercises from Chapter 4 of the textbook "Introduction to Bayesian Statistics", by Bolstad.
+Solving probability theory exercises from Chapter 4 of the textbook "Introduction to Bayesian Statistics", by Bolstad.